 Although forgiving these loans seems like the ethical thing to do, the Trump administration made it increasingly difficult for students to qualify for borrower defense.
-However, the Department of Education recently announced positive changes to the federal student loan cancellation program.
-These new provisions will help approximately 72,000 borrowers with $1 billion in student loan cancellations.
+However, the Department of Education announced positive changes to the federal student loan cancellation program with new provisions that will help approximately 72,000 borrowers with $1 billion in student loan cancellations.

 Here is what you need to know about recent updates to borrower defense and how it may impact your student loans.